ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 <figcaption>
 </figure>

-More transcriptions of Juliett Loper's letters are available in the Staten Island section: [Milton Loper's Civil War Letters]({{% relref "staten-island/#milton-lopers-civil-war-letters" %}}).
+More transcriptions of Juliett Loper's letters are available in the Staten Island section: [Milton Loper's Civil War Letters]({{% relref "staten-island/#milton-lopers-civil-war-letters" %}}), and in the section: {{% pagelink "nclocke" %}}, more of Juliett's early life and her presumed visits to her grandparents, Luther and Sarah Loper, in Hempstead, are explored.

 Continued correspondence with Jacqueline Igliozzi, Samuel M. Pine's great-great-great granddaughter, has also corroborated details in the following genealogy.

 I now present the true genealogical data for this section of the Pine family tree, which I will show documentary evidence for further below, starting with Charles' and Mary Ann's grandparents: